caltechlibrary/foliage/docs/README.md

 ## Writing documentation

 This documentation is written in [MyST-flavored Markdown](https://myst-parser.readthedocs.io/en/latest/) and the [Napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) extension to Sphinx.
-What this means is that the documentation is written in Markdown instead of reStructuredText, with essentially all the features of Sphinx and reStructuredText having MyST equivalents and some additional features beyond _that_ &ndash; things like [pandoc](https://pandoc.org)-style footnotes, LaTeX math, and more.
+What this means is that the documentation is written in Markdown (not reStructuredText), with essentially all the features of Sphinx and reStructuredText having MyST equivalents and some additional features &ndash; things like [pandoc](https://pandoc.org)-style footnotes, LaTeX math, and more.